1AM6ADA/DWaV-project/README.md

 - **Hierarchical:** Can represent complex nested structures
 - **Web-friendly:** Easily consumed by web applications and APIs

-The systematization process will include:

-- **Metadata creation:** Adding information about the data source, version, wave, and export date
-- **Variable listing:** Documenting all available variables in the dataset
-- **Data conversion:** Transforming the tabular data into JSON format while handling special data types (like integers, floats, and null values)
-- **File organization:** Saving the complete dataset as a structured JSON file

 ### 4. Create Categorized JSON Files

 For more convenient analysis, the data will be split into multiple thematic JSON files.
 This categorization makes it easier to work with specific aspects of the survey without loading the entire dataset:

-- **Demographics file:** Contains respondent characteristics like country, gender, age, education, and income
 - **Values file:** Includes questions about trust, religion, politics, and family values
 - **Wellbeing file:** Covers happiness, life satisfaction, and health-related questions
 - **Country statistics file:** Aggregates data at the country level